 Loan Spread Adjustment

-Market participants should review any loan spread adjustment contained within a loan agreement.
-One party should not gain at the other’s expense simply because the loan agreement requires the substitute rate to be adjusted by specific loan spread adjustment to determine the interest rate for the loan.
-Typically, loan spread adjustments are a one-time adjustment to the spread when the substitute rate is triggered based on the spot difference between LIBOR and the substitute rate.
-For example, if the substitute rate is triggered and, at that time, LIBOR is 1.25% and the Secured Overnight Funding Rate (SOFR) is 1.00%, then the borrower spread would increase by 25 basis points (0.25%).
+As the market has begun contemplating LIBOR transition in its loan documentation, one development is that many loan agreements have begun including loan spread adjustments.
+These adjustments are typically a one-time adjustment to the spread when the substitute rate is triggered based on the spot difference between LIBOR and the substitute rate.
+For example, if the substitute rate is triggered and, at that time, LIBOR is 1.25% and SOFR is 1.00%, then the borrower spread would increase by 25 basis points (0.25%).
 Additionally, many spread adjustment clauses will include a floor in the adjustment.
 This floor language provides that the spread adjustment cannot be a negative number, meaning that the borrower’s spread will only go up or remain the same and will never go down due to the spread adjustment.
 Even where a floor is not included in the spread adjustment and the substitute rate results in a reduced basis between LIBOR and the substitute rate over the remaining term of the loan, there could still be an increased borrowing cost once the cost of the loan spread adjustment is added into the equation.
 To avoid or at least minimize value transfer, a loan agreement’s spread adjustment needs to be reviewed to see how it would change the economics of a transaction in the event of LIBOR unavailability, including whether a floor is included in the spread adjustment.

 Lender Required Hedging Provisions

 These are some of the issues that should be considered as market participants prepare for the unavailability of LIBOR and the resulting impact on loans and derivatives.
 It is not meant to be an exhaustive list, but rather to provide a sense of the complexities in loan documentation related to the unavailability of LIBOR.
-If you have questions or would like additional information, please contact: